LemmyNet/lemmy-docs/src/administration/caddy.md

-# Using Caddy as reverse proxy example
+# Using Caddy as reverse proxy

 If you prefer to use Caddy instead of Nginx - you could use this template to fit into your needs: